-Contact Officers will be trained for the role and can provide information as to the types of behaviour which may constitute bullying, harassment and discrimination, complaint resolution options within and outside the organisation and can provide support to employees to make informed decisions about how best to address the grievance.
+The role of a Contact Officer is to facilitate in all areas in relation to complaints and provide some basic information or support if required.
+Contact Officers will be trained for the role and can provide information as to the types of behaviour which may constitute harassment and discrimination.
 They are also aware of the confidentiality sensitivities that surround such issues.

 Individuals may speak with a Contact Officer prior to making a decision to make an informal or formal complaint.
-Contact Officers should not be viewed as mediators, counsellors or advocates for individuals involved in a grievance.